 In our latest jargon buster article, we explain superannuation terms in everyday language.

-To access your super savings you generally need to have reached your preservation age and permanently retired from work.
+To access your super savings without restrictions you generally need to have reached your preservation age.
 Your preservation age depends on your date of birth, so check out the table below to find yours.

 |Date of birth||Preservation age|

 |1 July 1962 – 30 June 1963||58|

 |1 July 1963 – 30 June 1964||59|